diyarkudrat/databricks_data_sharing_project/docs/step-2-next-js-app-setup.md

 ## Approach

 Initialize a Next.js 14+ application using `create-next-app` in a `webapp/` subdirectory with TypeScript, App Router, Tailwind CSS, and ESLint.
-Then configure the project structure and environment variables for Databricks credentials.
+Then configure the project structure and environment variables for talking to the separate backend service.

 ## Implementation Tasks